 There have been many debates about the bounce rate in Google Analytics that whether the bounce rate is a ranking factor of SEO.
-I can barely believe that Google uses Google Analytics’ data as a ranking factor, because if Google Analytics is not executed perfectly, then the data is not reliable.
+I can barely believe that Google uses Google Analytics’ data as a ranking factor because if Google Analytics is not executed perfectly, then the data is not reliable.
 Furthermore, you can very easily manipulate and shape the bounce rate.

 Fortunately, several Googlers assume the same thing: Google does not use Google Analytics’ data in its algorithm.
 However, you need to ensure that when visitors come from a search engine to your website, they do not bounce back to the search results, as that skipping believably is a ranking factor of your website.
 It can be estimated in a separate way than the bounce rate in Google Analytics, after all.